h0mbre/h0mbre.github.io/_posts/2019-05-05-SLAE_TCP_Bind_Shell.md

 ## Prototype

-The first SLAE assignment is to develop shellcode for a bind TCP shell.
+<p>The first SLAE assignment is to develop shellcode for a bind TCP shell.
 What is a bind TCP shell?
 According to [Infosec Institute](https://resources.infosecinstitute.com/icmp-reverse-shell/#gref), a bind shell is "a type of shell in which the target machine opens up a communication port or a listener on the victim machine and waits for an incoming connection.
-The attacker then connects to the victim machine’s listener which then leads to code or command execution on the server."
+The attacker then connects to the victim machine’s listener which then leads to code or command execution on the server."</p>

-The first thing we want to do, in order to see the syscalls required to support the creation of a bind shell, is find the simplest implementation of a bind shell in a language higher than assembly.
-After a bit of googling, the simplest version of a bind shell in C that I could find is the following, with my comments added:
+<p>The first thing we want to do, in order to see the syscalls required to support the creation of a bind shell, is find the simplest implementation of a bind shell in a language higher than assembly.
+After a bit of googling, the simplest version of a bind shell in C that I could find is the following, with my comments added:</p>

 ```c
 #include <stdio.h>